maximofn/cpu_monitor/README.md

 # Cpu monitor

 🖥️ CPU Monitor for Ubuntu: The Ultimate Real-Time CPU Tracking Tool.
 Monitor your CPU temperature directly from your Ubuntu menu bar with CPU Monitor.
 This user-friendly and efficient application is fully integrated with the latest Ubuntu operating system.
 Get live updates and optimize your development tasks.
-Download now and take control of your GPU's health today!
+Download now and take control of your CPU's health today!

 ![cpu monitor](cpu_monitor.gif)

-## About GPU Monitor
+## About CPU Monitor
 CPU Monitor is an intuitive tool designed for developers and professionals who need to keep an eye on their CPU health in real time.
 It integrates seamlessly with the Ubuntu menu bar, providing essential information at your fingertips.

 ## Key Features